-• The management of revenues, expenditures, assets and liabilities and the handling of financial dealings, budgetary and financial planning processes.
+- The management of revenues, expenditures, assets and liabilities and the handling of financial dealings, budgetary and financial planning processes.

+- The coordination of those processes with those of the other spheres of government,

+- Borrowing.

+- Supply chain management; and

+- Other financial matters.